 Use the built-in Windows Defender security tool

-• Select an option and hit the Scan Now button.
+• Select Scan options, choose the type of scan you want to perform, and hit the Scan now button.
 For a more thorough scan, choose Microsoft Defender Antivirus (offline scan).

 Pick an option from the choices